 This is critical, because the way things are going, the solution to many problems may be much broader and more integrated than one training course can provide.
 Perhaps the solution to a problem requires developing a community of practice—not formal training; or perhaps there is a need for performance support combined with a user interface redesign; or a change in organizational processes as well as interactive training.

-This is why some propose we think of ourselves as learning architects rather than instructional designers.
-Design thinking is more in line with the complex problems a learning architect might need to solve.
+This is why I often speak of our field as “solution finders” rather than course builders.
+Design thinking is more in line with the complex problems a learning experience designer might need to solve.

 As you would expect, there are many variations to the design thinking model.
 Generally, there are between three and six steps.
 Here’s one approach adapted from Stanford’s d.school that I think could work well for Instructional Design.

 A Design Thinking Process

 Research helps you define the problem and get to know the target population.
 Research creates a more open mindset than Analysis, where the focus is on breaking things down and finding answers.
 In design thinking, research is practiced through empathizing with the target population.

 The researcher is thought of as an ethnographer, studying and recording the viewpoint of a group of people, their subculture and their vision of the world.
 In our context, it is to discover the needs of a target population and to explore their universe.